 Stuart Rowe Lectureship

 During this day, a series of talks are presented by department residents, each spotlighting a topical research issue relevant in the field.
 These talks are followed by discussion moderated by a special honored guest prominent in the field of neurosurgery.
-The visiting professor will select a "Best Presentation" award and provide a talk at a dinner and reception later in the evening.
+The honored guest will follow this discussion with a special lecture.
+The honored guest will also select a "Best Presentation" award, presented at a special reception held in their honor later in the evening.

 Rowe believed that neurosurgery training should not only teach exceptional technique, but also the critical clinical decision-making skills necessary to succeed.
 He preached the underlying need for thorough literature review and independent research as a means for broadening clinical knowledge.